wmorgan/dcos-docs/1.8/usage/service-discovery/load-balancing-vips/index.md

 You can use the layer 4 load balancer by assigning a [VIP from the DC/OS web interface](/docs/1.8/usage/service-discovery/load-balancing-vips/virtual-ip-addresses/).
 Alternatively, if you're using something other than Marathon, you can create a label on the [port](https://github.com/apache/mesos/blob/b18f5bf48fda12bce9c2ac8e762a08f537ffb41d/include/mesos/mesos.proto#L1813) protocol buffer while launching a task on Mesos.
 This label's key must be in the format `VIP_$IDX`, where `$IDX` is replaced by a number, starting from 0.
 Once you create a task, or a set of tasks with a VIP, they will automatically become available to all nodes in the cluster, including the masters.

 ### Details
-When you launch a set of tasks when these labels, we distribute them to all of the nodes in the cluster.
+When you launch a set of tasks with these labels, we distribute them to all of the nodes in the cluster.
 All of the nodes in the cluster act as decision makers in the load balancing process.
 There is a process that runs on all the agents which is consulted by the kernel when packets are recognized with this destination address.
 This process keeps track of availability and reachability of these tasks to attempt to send requests to the right backends

 ### Recommendations